Sexual and Gender Identity Issues

 Addette is a member of the LGBTQ ally community and has a particular interest in working with students wanting to explore their multiple and intersecting identities to achieve an integrated sense of wholeness and well-being.
 Over the years, she has worked with individuals and couples who identify as trans and gender noncomforming.

-Rush’s deep commitment to the LGBTQ communities spans nearly two decades.
-As a self-identified gay man, he has first-hand experience with many of the challenges faced by these diverse and unique individuals.
-His experience includes issues related to sexual identity development and sex positivity among gay men, as well as gender identity and expression.
+Rush’s deep commitment to the LGBTQ and HIV+ communities spans more than two decades.
+Rush is an openly gay man, and his professional experience includes issues related to sexual identity development and sex positivity among gay men, HIV and STI-related concerns, as well as gender identity and expression.
 Clinically, Rush enjoys working with individuals on issues related to coming out experiences, anxiety, stigma and bias, and navigating relationship challenges, as well as the challenges posed by intersecting identities.
-Rush is also committed to members of the military, and has specific interest and expertise in working with LGBT veterans.
+Rush is also committed to members of the military, and has expertise in working with LGBT veterans.

 Patricia has long been committed to supporting minority mental health concerns, including where the intersection of sexual and gender identities may pose particular conflict with racial, class, religious, ethnic, and immigration identities.
 She has worked with individuals during various stages of their identity development and is particularly interested in supporting students who are questioning, coming out, and/or transitioning, and using a family systems perspective to help navigate the systemic challenges they may face, including pervasive stigma and shame.
 Patricia is proficient in Korean.